• • CLIENT LOG-IN

 Just above, you'll find tabbed links for:

-1. Information about the Avid Media Composer training I provide for indivduals, groups and facilities, as well as at institutions such as American Film Institute, Video Symphony Institute of Film, Video & Audio, and Moviola Digital Arts Institute.
+1. Information about the Avid Media Composer training I provide for individuals, groups and facilities, as well as at institutions such as American Film Institute, Chapman University, Moviola Digital Arts Institute, and Video Symphony Institute of Film, Video & Audio.

 2. Details about the Avid Media Composer book I was asked to write for Packt Publishing.
-It's the latest addition to their step-by-step "Cookbook" series.
+It's part of their step-by-step "Cookbook" series.
 At 435 pages, it's packed with practical examples, time-saving methods, tips and tricks to help get you working more efficiently and more confidently, so that you can spend less time dealing with technical and operational issues and instead focus on being creative.

 3. Avid Media Composer tips and tricks, including a pretty comprehensive list of keyboard shortcuts.